soggybag/Swift-Closure-Tutorial/README.md

 - What do the closures do here?
 - Does `presentViewController()` use a closure?
+- Take a close look at: `addTextFieldWithConfigurationHandler()` what does the closure do here?
 - Can you compare closures to the delegate pattern?

-### Closure Features

-- Closures can be assigned to variables
-- Closures can be passed as parameters to methods
-- Closures can be returned from a method

-### Closure Types

-Closures are **values** and as such they have a type.
-The Type of a closures is it's signature.
-The signature is the parameters it accepts, and the value it returns.

-var a = {(Int) -> Int in /* do stuff */} // This clsoure is type: (Int) -> (Int)

-You could declare a var of this type:

-var f = (Int) -> (Int)

 **Exercise:**

 Write the function types for the closures in the example, do this with a partner.
-Write the types for:

-- UIAlertAction( ... handler:) (the handler param)
+- `UIAlertAction( ... handler:)` (the handler param)
-- presentViewController(... completion:) (The completion param)
+- `presentViewController(... completion:)` (The completion param)
+- `addTextFieldWithConfigurationHandler()`

+After you've written the type look up the documentation for each of these functions and compare.

 ## Use cases closures